jwelker110/file-input-accessor/projects/file-input-accessor/README.md

     - fileSize - File size is too large.
     - fileType - File **type** failed to match.
     - fileExt - File **extension** failed to match.
+    - imageWidth - Image does not meet width requirement.
+    - imageHeight - Image does not meet height requirement.
+    - (>= 8.1.0) maxHeight - Image is too tall.
-    - imageWidth - Image is too wide.
+    - (>= 8.1.0) maxWidth - Image is too wide.
+    - (>= 8.1.0) minHeight - Image is not tall enough.
-    - imageHeight - Image is too tall.
+    - (>= 8.1.0) minWidth - Image is not wide enough